nuxeo/nuxeo-drive/docs/dep/2020-03 Features flags.md

 features[s3]              = true
 ```

+## Backward Compatibility

+Starting with Nuxeo Drive 4.0.2, the server configuration is not checked in strict mode (introduced within [NXDRIVE-1438](https://jira.nuxeo.com/browse/NXDRIVE-1438)), e.g.: unknown parameters __will not__ make the application to crash.

-Note: starting with Nuxeo Drive 4.0.0 ([NXDRIVE-1300](https://jira.nuxeo.com/browse/NXDRIVE-1300)), the local configuration is checked in strict mode, e.g.: unknown parameters __will__ make the application to crash.
+Starting with Nuxeo Drive 4.0.0 ([NXDRIVE-1300](https://jira.nuxeo.com/browse/NXDRIVE-1300)), the local configuration is checked in strict mode, e.g.: unknown parameters __will__ make the application to crash.

+So it is quite safe to setup new parameters globally as Nuxeo Drive 4.0.2 is already quite old (2018-12-06) and Nuxeo recommends to always use an up-to-date version.

+## Possible Issues

+New parameters should be safe to use, we do not expect regression nor issue.

+But there is still something to be aware of: when one has several accounts added in the application, and if 1 of the servers restricts some features/behaviors, then the configuration will be effective for all accounts.
+This is not an bug: the application is not meant to be used that way and such mechanism is not part of it.

 ## Rejected Ideas